MicrosoftDocs/Viva/Viva/glint/setup/question-library.md

    > [!TIP]
    > **In cases where text is altered to sufficiently alter the item's meaning, the benchmark comparison is no longer valid.** For major item changes, create a copy of the standard item to customize so that it isn't tied to an invalid bencharmk for comparison.
 While losing a benchmark might seem like a disadvantage, using items that are most relevant to your organizational needs and measuring progress over time are more impactful.

 Customized standard survey items may not map to external benchmarks.
 If making a change to our standard survey items, we recommend duplicating the question and creating a customized version.
-[Read about question mapping](question-mapping-md.)
+[Read about question mapping](question-mapping.md).

 ## Edit items from the Question Library